maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

    margin-right: auto;
 ```

 In the diff snippets above, you can see that we can remove all of the code related to our page transitions.
-Instead we add a new `TransitionPage` component you can see in the next code snippet.
+Instead, we add a new `TransitionPage` component you can see in the next code snippet.

 ```html
 <template>